 Weekends I do minimum cleaning, a mom just has to take a break sometimes.

 Time for a little homemade paint exploring!

-I had just got 2 squeeze bottles the previous week, now was the perfect time.
-I mixed up some easy homemade paint filled the squeeze bottles and headed over to the craft table.
+I purchased 2 squeeze bottles the previous week and now was the perfect time to use them.
+I mixed up some easy homemade paint, filled the squeeze bottles and headed over to the craft table.